PThanapon/e7herodata/README.md

 <div align="center"> Dropdown Menu for stat options </div>

 &nbsp;

-- **Smooth Scrolling**: An additional callback allows for smooth scrolling to an "About" section when the "About" button is clicked.

 - **Deployment**: The Dash app is deployed locally through localhost, making character data accessible and interactive via a web interface.
 (I have tried deploying with Heroku but it will cost $7 per month so I took it down)